ivangfr/springboot-react-keycloak/README.md

 - **movies-api**

-  - Open a terminal and navigate to `springboot-react-keycloak/movies-api` folder;
+  - Open a terminal and navigate to the `springboot-react-keycloak/movies-api` folder;

   - Run the following `Maven` command to start the application:
     ```